-Located on the north-west coast of Africa, Morocco can actually be surprisingly affordable to get to.
-Especially if you are travelling from the east coast of North America where you can get direct flights from major cities like Montreal and Washington DC to Casablanca.
+Located on the northwest coast of Africa, Morocco can actually be surprisingly affordable to get to.
+Especially if you are travelling from the east coast of North America where you can get direct flights on multiple airlines from major cities like Montreal, New York, and Washington DC to Casablanca.

-When it comes to finding accommodations in Morocco, you can find something for every price range.
+When it comes to finding accommodations in Morocco, you can find something in every price range.
 Morocco is best known for its riads, which are multi-level buildings that have gardens on the inside and the windows face the gardens.
-These are traditional Muslim design and popular accommodation options for everything from backpacker type hotels to luxury hotels.
+These are traditional Muslim designs with private rooms and popular accommodation options for everything from backpacker-type hotels to luxury hotels.
 There are also more traditional hotels and, especially in the Sahara, camping options.

 Looking for some accommodation options?
 Here are some great options in Marrakech: